PrimeTimeTran/rn-todosList/README.md

 }

 AllScreen.navigationOptions = {
-  title: 'All Todos',
+  title: "All Todos"
 };

 const styles = StyleSheet.create({
   container: {
     flex: 1,
-    alignItems: 'center',
+    alignItems: "center",
-    backgroundColor: '#fff',
+    backgroundColor: "#fff",
-    justifyContent: 'center',
+    justifyContent: "center"
-  },
+  }
 });
 ```

 </details>

 ![pwd](./assets4/1c.gif)

-#### We should now see something like this, *excellent*
+#### We should now see something like this, _excellent_

 ---